Taxi Transport Subsidy Scheme

 Payment settlements

 TTSS Smartcard transactions are recorded electronically.
-Funds from subsidies including WATDIS payments are validated and settled to the taxi service provider (TSP) by Transport for NSW.
+Funds from subsidies including WATDIS payments are validated and settled to the taxi service provider by Transport for NSW.

-Settlement files showing trip details and transaction amounts are generated by Transport for NSW and made available to taxi service providers via the Concessions system.
+Settlement files showing trip details and transaction amounts are generated by Transport for NSW and made available to taxi service providers via the Transport Concessions system.

 TTSS Smartcard payments are matched to the corresponding taxi plates and deposited into your bank account.
 This means it’s important to keep your list of plates updated in our system including when taxis are added or no longer in your fleet.